 Stay tuned here at Ziggy Knows Disney as we’ll be bringing you tons more updates on Star Wars: Galaxy’s Edge and all the details as soon as things come out.

-I want to know what you think about a potential Paid FastPass system for Galaxy’s Edge…
+I want to know what you think about no FastPass system for Galaxy’s Edge at opening…

-- Do you think it’s a good idea?
+- Do you think it’s a good idea to not have it?

 Let us know in the comments section below!